-Now the third-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.
+The second-longest tenured leader of a UNLV sport, Kevin Cory, who won his 300th match at the school in 2017, is the winningest coach in both Lady Rebel and Mountain West women's tennis history.

 A veteran of the elite tennis world of the Southeastern Conference, Cory was named to lead the UNLV women's program on Aug.
 17, 1999.
-During the ensuing 14 seasons, Cory has firmly entrenched his team in the national rankings and himself as one of the top coaches in all the West, leading the Lady Rebels to an impressive 79-19 league mark that represents more wins than anyone else in the MW.
-That record does not even include a sparkling 26-10 record in the conference's annual postseason tournament, an event UNLV has either won or finished as runner-up half the time.
+During the ensuing 18 seasons, Cory has firmly entrenched his team in the national rankings and himself as one of the top coaches in all the West, leading the Lady Rebels to an impressive 92-27 league mark that represents more wins than anyone else in the MW.
+That record does not even include a sparkling 32-13 record in the conference's annual postseason tournament, an event UNLV has either won or finished as runner-up half of the time.

-A three-time ITA Regional Coach of the Year, two-time conference Coach of the Year and 2011 USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.
+A three-time ITA Regional Coach of the Year, three-time conference Coach of the Year and two-time USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.

 In 2012, Batta was named conference MVP and also earned the seventh bid to the NCAA singles event under his watch.
 In 2011, with a final record of 20-6, the UNLV squad reached the 20-win plateau for a third straight season for the first time ever.
 In fact, five of UNLV's seven all-time 20-win seasons have come under Cory.
 That year's team earned a fifth consecutive bid to the NCAA tournament after going a perfect 8-0 in league play for the second time in three years and notch its sixth MW championship.